-The resolution is always a focusing of what is already there-a look into simplicity and presence: The real teacher is always the tea.
-We are here to learn from it, and the Nature out of which it speaks.
-Preparing tea is indeed a way of bowing before our master and asking her acceptance.
-And you'll know when she takes you in, accepts you.
+The resolution is always a focus on what is already there-a look into simplicity and presence: The real teacher is always Tea.
+We are here to learn from Her, and the Nature out of which She speaks.
+Preparing Tea is indeed a way of bowing before our master and asking Her acceptance.
+And you'll know when She takes you in, accepts you...

-In many Zen traditions there is a wonderful appreciation for the beginner's mind.
+In many Zen traditions, there is a wonderful appreciation for the beginner's mind.
 Such a mind is open and awake, humble and alert.
 A beginner's mind is fertile and free, with an unbounded enthusiasm for growth.
 The expert, on the other hand, thinks he knows and therefore stops looking.
-They say the ocean is the most powerful force in the world because it puts itself beneath all others.
+The Sage said the ocean is the most powerful force in the world because it puts itself beneath all others.
 Humility is real strength, as it allows for limitless potentiality.

 All good teachers are also good students.
-Rikyu designed his tearoom to have a very small entrance, which was based on some humble fishermen's huts he had seen near the coast.
-Everyone lord, merchant or peasant-had to bow down and crawl inside, leaving their pride with their shoes at the door.
-This is the spirit of tea.
+Rikyu designed his Tearoom to have a very small entrance, which was based on some humble fishermen's huts he had seen near the coast.
+Everyone-lord, merchant or peasant-had to bow down and crawl inside, leaving their pride with their shoes at the door.
+This is the spirit of Tea.
 We wash the teaware and tea as a symbol of this: removing the dust of the world.
 We are all monks and nuns in this space, having set down our masks, egos, social statuses, financial statuses, etc.

-Nothing can hinder your journey down any path as much as thinking you know already.
+Nothing can hinder your journey down any path as much as thinking you already know.
 To know is to dismiss; to fail to see the unique beauty of each moment.
-The world of tea is vast and deep, and a thousand lifetimes would never be enough.
-When you go to a farm and see them shaking the oolong leaves, you may think it looks easy; but when you try it, you will realize just how difficult it is, and how long it would take to master.
-Does this make the farmer who has mastered such processing skills a tea expert?
-Others write books on the history of tea, or the kinds of tea and their processing.
-They are merchants, and have learned a lot of information about tea.
-They can satisfy your curiosity about most tea matters in an amazing way.
-Are they then tea experts?
-And what about the monk, deep in the mountains: he has never processed tea and doesn't have much tea history or information, but he can brew tea like no other.
+The world of Tea is vast and deep, and a thousand lifetimes would never be enough.
+When you go to a farm and see masters shaking the oolong leaves, you may think it looks easy; but when you try it, you will realize just how difficult it is, and how long it would take to master.
+Does this make the farmer who has mastered such processing skills a Tea expert?
+Others write books on the history of Tea, or the kinds of Tea and their processing.
+Are they Tea experts?
+There are merchants that have learned a lot of information about Tea.
+They can satisfy your curiosity about most Tea matters in an amazing way.
+Are they Tea experts?
+And what about the monk, deep in the mountains?
+He has never processed Tea and doesn't have much Tea history or information, but he can brew Tea like no other.
 His hands move with a great calmness and fluidity that betray decades of practice and skill.
-Is he a tea expert?
+Is he a Tea expert?